Sekhemre Khutawy Sobekhotep: Nile Level Records

+At Semna, a nile level record was made in Year 2 and Year 3.
+At Kumma, a nile level record was made in Year 4.

 Architecture

 A number of architectural elements bearing Sobekhotep's titulary are known: a fragment of a Hebsed chapel from Medamud, three lintels from Deir el-Bahri and Medamud, an architrave from Luxor and a doorjamb from Medamud that is now in the Louvre.